Engin-Boot/capture-behavior-of-a-visit-counter-PallaviZoting/needs-director.md

 Scenario: Show patient visits during working days and holidays

-  Given
+  Given Sensor is available at entry gate
-  When
+  When Patients enter from gate
-  Then
+  Then visitor counter value increment by one

 Scenario: Compute parking slots to reserve for visiting specialists

-  Given
+  Given visitor counter value is available
-  When
+  When Specialists visit hospital
-  Then
+  Then Find parking available parking slot using aggregate visitor count